Requirements for the Ph.D. program in Religion are as follows:

 After a discussion with the dissertation committee members open to the entire faculty, the committee will render a decision of "approval and proceed," "approval pending revisions," or "disapproval."
 If the latter decision is reached, the proposal may be rewritten or a new proposal advanced.
 The final version (with any requisite revisions) will be submitted to the Department Coordinator for filing and departmental access (all approved proposals must remain accessible to other graduate students to use for assistance in composing their own proposals).

 Once the dissertation committee (chaired by the dissertation advisor) is comfortable with the product, the student will publicly defend his or her dissertation with the full committee present.
-One of four assessments may be rendered: "pass," "pass with distinction," "fail," and "revise."
-If revisions are made, and approved by the full committee, the student will be eligible for the degree.
+Defense outcomes are either "pass" or "fail."
+Students who fail two defenses are dismissed from the university.